jkeifer/jkeifer.github.io/content/posts/serial_with_socat.md

 > social /dev/tty.usbserial-AI066OQC 115200
 ```

 Drop that in your .bashrc or equivalent and off you go.
+Kill the connection with ctrl+o
+per the escape code.
 Happy console-ing!